freeflowuniverse/crystallib/gittools/readme.md

 >TODO: need to check this multibranch could be its broken

+## Objects

+- Structure of all found gitrepo's
+- GitRepo
+  - linked to one or more git addresses
+  - linked to a specific repository as its stored on the local filesystem
+  - links to gitstructure
+- GitAddress
+  - has always 1 gitrepo, but 1 gitrepo can have more than 1 gitaddress
+- GitLocator
+  - always has GitAddress
+  - a gitlocator is nothing without gitaddress

 ## Get a repo

 This is the most basic usecase

+>> TODO: check

 ```v
 import gittools